Thyroid Diet Chart – Foods to Eat, Foods to Avoid

 Alcohol thus lowers your body’s ability to use thyroid hormones effectively.
 It consequently affects metabolism.
 Therefore, if you have thyroid problems, it is best to leave off alcohol altogether.

 What you eat significantly influences the quality of your life.
 There is no one-size-fits-all approach to selecting the ideal diet.
-A healthy, well-balanced diet is the foundation for treating all diseases and even controlling thyroid levels, enabling you to live a healthy life.
-Just chewing your food mindfully, restricting portions, and cutting down on excess sugar and processed foods can significantly impact thyroid health.
-Yoga and leading a stress-free life can improve your health too.
+A healthy, well-balanced diet is the foundation for managing all lifestyle disorders and even controlling thyroid levels, enabling you to live a healthy life.
+However, there are a few foods that may assist you in keeping your thyroid function optimal while others may hinder it.
+Some of the food you should include in your thyroid diet are fresh and fibrous fruits and vegetables, gluten-free grains, healthy fats, food high in selenium, low iodine foods and dairy products.
+Foods items you should avoid in case of thyroid conditions are caffeine, alcohol, cruciferous vegetables and soy-based products.

 |Breakfast (8:00-8:30 AM)||2 dosa + 1/2 cup sambar + 1 tsp methi chutney + 1 glass milk/ 1 cup tea|